Legends of the Hidden Temple: Round 2: The Steps of Knowledge

 The four remaining teams stood on the topmost of the four levels of the Steps of Knowledge.
 Olmec began the round by telling the remaining teams the episode's legend of the featured artifact, which became the theme for the remainder of the episode.
-The legend centered on an artifact which the winning team searched for in the final round.
+The legend centered on an artifact that the winning team searched for in the final round.
 At the end of the legend, Olmec told the teams the room in which the artifact could be found.
 After finishing, he asked the teams a series of questions to test their memory.
 Each multiple-choice question had three possible answers.
-A team attempting to answer signaled by stomping on a button on their step, causing the front of the step to illuminate (if Olmec was still in the middle of asking a question, he stopped talking immediately).
+A team attempting to answer signaled by stomping on a buzzer on their step, causing the front of the step to illuminate (if Olmec was still in the middle of asking a question, he stopped talking immediately).
 A team who answered correctly moved down to the next level.
 If a team answered incorrectly or ran out of time (three seconds after being called upon), the other teams were given a chance to answer.
 The first two teams to answer three questions correctly and thereby reach the bottom level advanced to the next round.

 Round 3: The Temple Games

 The temple games featured the two remaining teams competing in three physical challenges to earn Pendants of Life which the winning team used in the final round.
-Several different types of temple games were featured, with the episode's legend serving as a theme for each.
+Several types of temple games were featured, with the episode's legend serving as a theme for each.
 Most temple games lasted for a maximum of 60 seconds but some were untimed.
 After each challenge, the winning team received some portion of a protective Pendant of Life.
-The first two challenges, pitting single members from each team against one another, were worth one half of a pendant, while the final challenge, involving both contestants on both teams, was worth a full pendant.
+The first two challenges, pitting single members from each team against one another, were worth one-half of a pendant, while the final challenge, involving both contestants on both teams, was worth a full pendant.
 If a temple game ended in a tie, both teams received the pendant value of that game.

 The team that earned the most pendants by the end of three temple games won the right to enter the temple.
-In the event that the two teams earned the same number of pendants after the three temple games, the teams played a tiebreaker to determine who advanced to the temple.
-The teams stood behind a tiebreaker pedestal, and Fogg (since Season 2, Olmec) asks a tiebreaker question to determine the winner.
-The first team to hit the button on top of their gong was given the chance to answer the question.
+If the two teams earned the same number of pendants after the three temple games, the teams played a tiebreaker to determine who advanced to the temple.
+The teams stood behind a tiebreaker pedestal, and Fogg (since Season 2, Olmec) asked a tiebreaker question to determine the winner.
+The first team to hit the buzzer on top of their gong was given the chance to answer the question.
 A correct answer allowed the team to go to the temple.
 Originally, a team that buzzed in and gave an incorrect answer or ran out of time automatically lost, allowing the other team to advance to the temple by default.
 However, in Seasons 2 and 3, the other team was required to answer the question correctly to go to the temple.